 With the idea of transfer learning, Computer Vision engineers have built scalable solutions in the business world with a small amount of data.
 Existing architectures for image classification include ResNet-50, ResNet-100, ImageNet, AlexNet, VggNet and more.

-Image processing is a key aspect of vision systems because it deals with transforming images in order to extract certain information.
+Image processing is a key aspect of AI vision systems since it involves transforming images in order to extract certain information or optimize it for subsequent tasks in a computer vision system.
 Basic image processing techniques include smoothing, sharpening, contrasting, de-noising or colorization.

 Image preprocessing is used to remove unnecessary information and help the AI model learn the images’ features effectively.
 The goal is to improve the image features by eliminating unwanted falsification and achieve better classification performances.